raganwald-deprecated/homoiconic/2009-03-07/surreal.md

 **Consistency and Inconsistency**

 Now right away we can see some potential problems.
 We haven't figured out how to write a `SurrealNumber` that is equivalent to the integers we are comfortable discussing, but imagining that we can do that, what happens if we write something like `[2] ^ [1, 3]`?
-Were trying to write a `SurrealNumber` that thinks it is to the right of `2` but also to the left of both `1` and `3`.
+We're trying to write a `SurrealNumber` that thinks it is to the right of 2 but also to the left of both 1 and 3.
 This doesn't make any sense.
 Or what about `[6] ^ [6]`?
 What kind of number is to the left and right of six at the same time?

 To sort this out, we'll need a precise definition of the expressions "to the right of" and "to the left of."
 We've already had plenty of words, so let's express ourselves in Ruby.
 We start with a single definition: